 All geocoding requests require you to submit a query, or what you're trying to find.
 When you make a query, you get a response, a JSON-formatted document of the most relevant results from your query.
 This guide provides an overview of how the Geocoding API works, how to use it, how to provide feedback, and links to relevant documentation to get you started.

-Here's an example that uses the mapbox-gl-geocoder plugin to add forward geocoding to a web app built with Mapbox GL JS.
+Here's an example that uses the Mapbox GL geocoder plugin to add forward geocoding to a web app built with Mapbox GL JS.
 Type in a location to view the raw JSON response for that query.
 Geocoding results are returned in Carmen GeoJSON format and contain both descriptive location information and geographic information.
-You can use the geographic information returned in the JSON response to show your query on a map, like in this example, or perform additional spatial analysis.
+You can use the geographic information returned in the JSON response to show your query on a map, like in this example, or do additional spatial analysis.